 Messa di Voce is an audio-visual performance created by a team of four artists, some sections of which were later recreated as installations for the general public to experience directly.
 The title, Messa di Voce, is Italian for a vocal technique used by singers, meaning "placing the voice", and is very apt for the unbelievable vocal skills demonstrated by the performance artists here.
 The speech, singing, and other sound effects created by the two performers are used, along with a video camera following their movements around the stage, as input fed into custom digital art software which generates dynamic visualisations and projects them onto a screen.
 The stunning effect for the audience is of the artists' voices literally coming alive, the colourful sounds emanating away from their mouths in different magical ways.

 The original performances ran in 2003 and 2004, but they have been well-documented in photos and videos that you can view online.
-Click on the image below to open a video in a new window.
 This incredible digital art really does need to be seen to be believed!

 Much of the digital art show-cased above was created using a new programming language called Processing.
 This was created at the MIT Media Lab as a collaboration between computer scientists and artists, specifically to make programming as easy and intuitive as possible.
 This means you'll have absolutely no difficulty in getting hold of this software, learning a little bit about computer programming and getting stuck in creating stunning visual art yourself!
 Processing can be downloaded for free, and is a very small package to install.
 It comes with a help file to get you started, but the best source of information for learning the basics, or brushing up on more advanced features if you've programmed before (Processing is based on Java), is to explore the manual and discussion boards on their excellent website.
 Lots of digital artists have uploaded the computer code from their creations, so you should be able to pick and choose bits to mash up your very own digital art piece in next to no time.
 There are also a few new books about Processing, aimed at both beginners and more experienced digital artists / computer scientists.
 You might like to try these two as a first port-of-call.